 - MRI (magnetic resonance imaging) with gadolinium: A procedure that uses a magnet, radio waves, and a computer to make a series of detailed pictures of areas inside the brain and spinal cord.
 A substance called gadolinium is injected into a vein.
 The gadolinium collects around the cancer cells so they show up brighter in the picture.
 This procedure is also called nuclear magnetic resonance imaging (NMRI).

 - Lumbar puncture: A procedure used to collect cerebrospinal fluid from the spinal column to check for cancer cells.
 This is done by placing a needle into the spinal column.
 This procedure is also called an LP or spinal tap.

 Lumbar puncture.
 A patient lies in a curled position on a table.
 After a small area on the lower back is numbed, a spinal needle (a long, thin needle) is inserted into the lower part of the spinal column to remove cerebrospinal fluid (CSF, shown in blue).
 The fluid may be sent to a laboratory for testing.

 Childhood ependymoma is diagnosed and removed in surgery.

-If a brain tumor is suspected, a biopsy is done by removing part of the skull and using a needle to remove a sample of the brain tissue.
+If the tests show there may be a brain tumor, a biopsy is done by removing part of the skull and using a needle to remove a sample of the brain tissue.
 A pathologist views the tissue under a microscope to look for cancer cells.
 If cancer cells are found, the doctor will remove as much tumor as safely possible during the same surgery.
 An MRI may be done after the tumor is removed to find out how much tumor remains.